Best Places to visit in India | Varanasi

 - There are various days trips to Sarnath start early in the morning but you can also spend half day as we did it.

-The universality of death here can seem real shocking but it is considered very normal in Varanasi.
+The universality of death here is really shocking but it is very normal in Varanasi.

 I will never forget my first sight of the Holy City and I loved every vibe of it.
 If a city could be condensed into a small phrase, the one that might work pretty well for is ‘Hovering between Life and Death’